 #NAME?
 Formula Error

-The most common reason why you see this error is because you misspelled a formula or named range.
+The most common reason why you see this error is because you misspelled a formula or table or named range.
 For eg. if you write =summa(a1:a10) in a cell, it would return #NAME? error.
 There are few other reasons why this can happen.
 If you forget to close a text in double quotes or omit the range operator :.
 All these examples should return #NAME? error. =sum(range1, UNDEFIED_RANGE_NAME), =sum(a1a10)